-Mission: Calling forth the next generation to claim and transform their world.
+Mission: Calling forth and championing the next generation in claiming and transforming their world.

 Welcome to our NextGen Unity page!
 Formerly also known as Next Generation of Unity (NGU), and Adults of Unity (AOU), this Young Adult ministry focuses on supporting programs designed for ages 18-35(ish).

 **Announcing our new NextGen SpiritGroups Host Training program!** This pioneer pilot program started this year, and will be offered in the winter (Jan - Mar) and summer (July-Sept) terms of the UWSI school calendar.
 Participants must be enrolled in UWSI to register for this course (enrollment is a one-time process for all UWSI students and takes up to 2 business days to complete), and must be officially registered ahead of time to participate in the course.